igniterealtime/openfire-llama-plugin/README.md

 ### Alias
 Set an alias for the model.
 The alias will be returned in chat responses.

+### Bind IP Address/Hostname
+Set the IP address to bind to.
+Default: localhost (127.0.0.1)

 ### Port
 Set the port to listen.
 Default: 8080